z1skgr/RH_-drive_car/README.md

 ### Rolling Horizon
 In [baseline form](https://www.researchgate.net/publication/340271118_Rolling_Horizon_Evolutionary_Algorithms_for_General_Video_Game_Playing/link/5e8165f5299bf1a91b89fd81/download), *RHEA* utilies Evolutionary Algorithms (EA) to evolve an in-game sequence of actions at every game tick using a *Forward Model (FM)*, with restricted computation time per execution.

 * In our implementation, we evolve sequence of race tiles.
 External driving agents perform the evaluation.
+A heuristic function h evaluates the game state at the end of the evolution phase in favor of the time-balance problem.